Symbol (typeface)

-Symbol (often written as Σψμβολ in typeface) is one of the four standard fonts available on all PostScript-based printers, starting with Apple's original LaserWriter (1985).
+Symbol (which would appear as Σψμβολ if the name of the font is written in the font itself) is one of the four standard fonts available on all PostScript-based printers, starting with Apple's original LaserWriter (1985).
 It contains a complete unaccented Greek alphabet (upper and lower case) and a selection of commonly used mathematical symbols.
 Insofar as it fits into any standard classification, it is a serif font designed in the style of Times New Roman.

 Due to its non-standard character set, lack of diacritical characters, and type design inappropriate for continuous text, Symbol cannot easily be used for setting Greek language text, though it has been used for that purpose in the absence of proper Greek fonts.
 Its primary purpose is to typeset mathematical expressions.

-There was also an earlier Symbol designed in 1933 by Carl Albert Fahrenwaldt for Schriftguss Type Foundry.
-It was a font of decorative initials based on his roman font Minister.

 Encoding

 The font was created by Adobe and has its own character encoding, with the Greek letters arranged according to similar Latin letters (Chi = C, etc.).
 The document describing the mapping to Unicode code points was created before several of the characters were added to Unicode, so the original mapping assigns several of the characters to the Private Use Area (PUA).
 A newer mapping table for Apple's version of the font uses more recently introduced Unicode code points instead.
 The table below mostly follows the Apple mapping.

 IBM calls the encoding Code page 1038, although the code page definition predates the addition of the euro sign, and uses 0xA0 for a numeric space character.

 Beyond the use of Private Use Area code points, Adobe and Apple have a few other minor differences in code point assignments.
 Character 0x27 (called "suchthat" in the Adobe document) is assigned by Adobe to U+220B (∋, CONTAINS AS MEMBER) but by Apple to U+220D (∍, SMALL CONTAINS AS MEMBER), which more closely resembles the symbol usually used for such that.
 Apple also introduces the Apple logo as PUA code point U+F8FF for character 0xF0, a position not used in the original Adobe font.